fanlidublin/DaysInDublin/Daily_Proverb.md

 - The penalty for procrastination is the loss of hopes and dreams.
 Tai Lopez

 - Tough times don't last; tough people do.
 Gregory Peck

+- It takes as much energy to wish as it does to plan.
+Eleanor Roosevelt